About

 2021

-Launch of the Prix Lise-Quesnel
+Prix Lise-Quesnel begins

-A CADRISQ opens at McGill University
+CADRISQ opens at McGill University

 2019